Disneyland Paris Tickets

 Accessibility at disneyland paris

-• Priority and Easy Access cards: Guests with recognized disabilities or chronic conditions can apply for cards granting expedited access to attractions, shows, parades, dining, and shops.
+• Priority & Easy Access cards: For guests with disabilities or chronic conditions to get expedited access to attractions, shows, dining, and shops.

-• Accessible vehicles and boarding: Specialized attraction vehicles and boarding procedures accommodate wheelchair users, depending on safety requirements.
+• Accessible vehicles & boarding: Specialized ride vehicles and boarding procedures for wheelchair users (subject to safety rules).

-• Dedicated viewing areas: Reserved spaces are provided for guests with disabilities and their companions during outdoor shows, parades, and in-park theaters.
+• Dedicated viewing areas: Reserved spaces for guests with disabilities and companions at shows, parades, and theaters.

-• Audio description and tactile maps: Use the AudioSpot app for attraction commentary and menus, and Virtuoz tablets for tactile-audio park maps.
+• Audio description & tactile maps: AudioSpot app for attraction commentary/menus and Virtuoz tablets for tactile-audio maps.

-• Accessible hotels and free shuttles: Disney Hotels feature adapted rooms, hearing-impaired kits, pool hoists, accessible minibuses and shuttles, and dedicated parking.
+• Accessible hotels & shuttles: Adapted rooms, hearing kits, pool hoists, minibuses, and dedicated parking.

 dining at disneyland paris